syntax-tree/.github/readme.md

 **unist** (**syntax-tree**) is a [unified collective][unified] project.
 Read how it’s governed in [unifiedjs/governance][governance].

+## Awesome syntax-tree

+For a curated list of awesome syntax-tree, unist, hast, mdast, and nlcst resources, see [awesome syntax-tree][awesome].

 ## Code of Conduct

 This project has a [Code of Conduct][coc].